 Actinides and rare earths exhibit many unique and diverse physical, chemical and magnetic properties resulting in large part from the complexity of their 5f and 4f electronic structure.
 The Actinide and Rare Earth Sessions focus on the chemistry, physics and materials science of f–electron materials.
 Emphasis will be placed upon the 4f/5f electronic and magnetic structure, surface science, thin film properties, and applications to energy–related issues.
 The role of fundamental f–electron science in resolving technical challenges posed by actinide materials will be stressed, particularly with regard to energy applications, including energy generation, novel nuclear fuels, and structural materials.
 Both basic and applied experimental approaches, including synchrotron–radiation-based and neutron–based investigations, as well as theoretical modeling computational simulations, will be featured, with the aim of explaining the observed behavior in these complex materials.
 Of particular importance are the issues important to nuclear energy and security, including fuel synthesis, oxidation, corrosion, intermixing, stability in extreme environments, prediction of properties via bench-marked simulations, separation science, and forensics.
 Specific sessions will be devoted to a continued, focused emphasis on the advances in the theory and measurements of core-level spectroscopies for the study of actinides and rare earths.
 This Focus Topic will also address advances in chemistry/materials sciences for environmental management and will promote the participation of early career scientists.

-- Roland Schulze, Los Alamos National Lab, “Thermodynamics of Small Molecule Reactions at Uranium Surfaces”
+- Roland Schulze, Los Alamos National Laboratory, “Thermodynamics of Small Molecule Reactions at Uranium Surfaces”

 - Jenifer Shafer, Colorado School of Mines, “Sulfur Containing Ligands for Actinide Separations: How Do They Work?”

-- Michael Kristo, Lawrence Livermore National Lab, “Nuclear Forensics 2020: A Strategic Inflection Point?”
+- Michael Kristo, Lawrence Livermore National Laboratory, “Nuclear Forensics 2020: A Strategic Inflection Point”

 - Gerald Seidler, University of Washington, “Lanthanide and Actinide XAS in the Lab: How does it Work, and How Does It Complement Synchrotron Beamlines?”